Aitor-Ventura/FDV_Prototype/README.md

 If you want to see a gameplay video, watch it here: https://www.youtube.com/watch?v=vjoZtKMVdJE

-If you want to see the contents of this README in a video, watch it here: https://www.youtube.com/watch?v=5DSq32L1MNM

 ### Sprites

 The sprites used (background, cloud, surrounding clouds) were all created using Krita and then saving them as images.